8 Home Remedies for GERD and Heartburn Your Stomach Will Thank You For

 Drink globe artichoke extract

-A studied remedy for GERD symptoms, artichoke extract has been shown in many clinical studies—such as this research published in Evidence-Based Complementary Alternative Medicine—to relieve nausea, bloating, abdominal pain, and other symptoms of indigestion.
+A studied remedy for GERD symptoms, artichoke extract has been looked at in many clinical studies—including a 2015 study published in Evidence-Based Complementary Alternative Medicine—and research suggests it may relieve nausea, bloating, abdominal pain, and other symptoms of indigestion.
 This is because compounds in artichoke leaves called caffeoylquinic acids stimulate the release of bile from the gall bladder.
 Find out the difference between acid reflux and GERD.

 The herbal liquid contains milk thistle, chamomile, caraway, lemon balm, peppermint, licorice, greater celandine, angelica root, and bitter candytuft.
 Iberogast has been extensively researched and studies indicate that the liquid regulates production of stomach acid and protects the stomach lining, making it among the top home remedies for GERD and acid reflux, according to the Canadian Society of Intestinal Research.
 Iberogast should be mixed with water and taken three times a day.